Cao Rui: Oddities regarding traditions and customs

 Even before his setting of his own temple name, Cao Rui was recorded to be involved in odd behaviour in events regarding the traditions and customs of his day.

+After he became emperor, Cao Rui once attempted to tug at Empress Dowager Guo's clothing as he begged her to play some music; Lady Guo was well-known for her playing of the pipa.
+At the time, Yang Fu was by his side; he then asked the emperor, "The Empress Dowager is Your Majesty's dimu; (Note: used to denote the main wife of one's father in the traditional Chinese marriage system.) where is your decorum?"
+Ashamed, Cao Rui withdrew his hand.
+After Lady Guo left, the emperor said to Yang, "I know you emphasize greatly on proper behavior.
+But I am indeed feeling troubled.
+Now that I have listened to you, isn't it like standing beside the flowing waters of the Xiang River and being unable to see that person (Note: referring to Lady Guo's pipa playing.)?"

 On 3 August 229, Cao Teng was posthumously honoured as "Emperor Gao of Wei" (魏高帝), becoming the only eunuch in Chinese officialdom to have this honor.

-When Cao Rui's daughter Cao Shu (曹淑) died in infancy (less than one month old) on 15 February 232, Cao Rui insisted in joining the funeral procession.
+When Cao Rui's daughter Cao Shu (曹淑) died in infancy (less than one month old) on 15 February 232, (Note: Cao Shu's name was recorded as Tai in Tang Kaiyuan Zhanjing ([魏太和]六年正月甲戌, 皇女泰薨.上及羣臣皆為之服.)
+Tang Kaiyuan Zhanjing, vol.13) Cao Rui insisted on taking part in the funeral procession.
 Yang Fu noted that he did not do so during the funerals of Cao Pi and Empress Dowager Bian, and advised him not to join in the funeral procession.
 Cao Rui ignored Yang's advice.
 Cao Rui also insisted that the funeral rites used be those for an adult woman and that court officials were to don mourning clothing; Chen Qun wrote a formal submission to advise the emperor.
 Cao Rui ignored the advice.
 Afterwards, besides bestowing upon Cao Shu the posthumous title of "Princess Yi of Pingyuan", Cao Rui ordered that a temple be raised for her.
 A deceased grandson of his mother Lady Zhen's brother, Zhen Huang (甄黄), was also buried with Cao Shu and was posthumously made a marquis.
 A male relative of Empress Mingyuan, Guo De (郭德), was declared to be the deceased couple's child; his surname was changed to "Zhen" and he was made Marquis of Pingyuan, inheriting the princess's title.
+(Note: Sun Sheng criticized Cao Rui's behaviour regarding the erection of the temple and improper bestowing of titles to Guo De.
+While he noted Chen Qun's and Yang Fu's dissenting advice, he argued that they should have gone further in stopping the emperor.)